Fuji vs. Fuji’s FUJINON XF 18-55mm F/2.8-4 R LM OIS Review

 The XF 18-55mm F/2.8-4 ships with a plastic hood.
 For the most part I leave the hood off with this lens.
 More often than not I like a little flare in my images.
 If I was looking to maximize contrast or protect the lens, I’d definitely use the hood over a filter.

 Fuji’s old style cap comes with the XF 18-55mm F/2.8-4.
-I replaced mine with a 58mm Nikon cap,→ which is as good as the new caps Fuji ships with their Red Badge lenses.
+I replaced mine with a 58mm Nikon cap,→ which is nearly as good as the new caps Fuji ships with their Red Badge lenses.

 Zoom lenses are never great with the OVF on X-Pro cameras, but the entire zoom range is available at reasonable magnification.
 Do note that the wider ×0.36 magnification will be required at 18mm, and unless your eyesight is superhuman, you will want to switch to ×0.60 magnification just before 35mm on the lens barrel.
 It’s a slow and considered process so you will want to make use of the EVF when things get spontaneous.